sechseck/corona-epidemics-model/readme.md

 Instructions to get the project up and running on your local machine for data analysis and development.

 ### Prerequisites
-* python >= 3.7, tested. lower versions might work as well
+* python 3.7 tested. other versions might work as well
 * scipy >= 1.4.1 important, will fail if lower versions are used
 * pandas
 * numpy
 * matplotlib.pyplot
-* pprint : not essential, comment out respective lines in corona_sir.py if you don't need to pretty print the results

 ### Installing